 - What other shipping and handling processes will the corrugated package be subject to?

 These are just a few questions to consider when planning your next corrugated project.
 There are many factors to consider when designing optimal corrugated packaging.
 Contact PAX Solutions to ensure your next corrugated project is successful.

 Pax Solutions provides both ECT and Mullen corrugated packaging.
-If you would like to learn more about the difference, visit our blog post on the topic. (include link) This is an often overlooked detail in the corrugated packaging design process, but we at PAX Solutions think our customers need to know about this!
+This is an often overlooked detail in the corrugated packaging design process, but we at PAX Solutions think our customers need to know about this!
 The conversion chart below shows the standard conversion between ECT and Mullen corrugated and the max suggested load per box. *Maximum suggested load/box is an estimate.
-Several factors need to be considered when designing your optimal packaging solution.
-Please contact us (include link or insert the contact us chart somewhere) today to get help with your next packaging project.